sinfulz/JustTryHarder/README.md

 -   Integrate the files in the repo into the cheatsheet
 -   Migrate to GitBook
 -   Include screenshots/gifs into the cheatsheet if needed
+-   Add a Table of Contents similar to PayloadAllTheThings' repos

 ## Thank you: